sai-praneeth-reddy/GT_Project1/README.md

 ## Hypothesis 1 - Income per Capita by Veronica Valencia

-- The programs that was used for the analysis is present in project1_veronica/Programs_your_hypo
+- The program that was used for the analysis is present in project1_veronica/Programs_your_hypo
 - The data that was used for the analysis is present in project1_veronica/Data_your_hypo